Quotes for student use, extracted from various questions people have asked me about sound and design.

 What sort of advice would you give to someone who wants to enter this field?

 This is not an easy industry - the hours are long and unsociable.
 It can take a number of years before you establish a steady income stream.
 The career path is variable and subject to luck.
 If you love it, do it, but be prepared for a long haul.
 Most of the learning takes place when you finish studying.

 You work for yourself, what advantages and disadvantages are there in doing this ?

-How important have other skills like organisation, communication and networking been to your career?
+How important have other skills, such as organisation, communication and networking, been to your career?

 i have learnt to be very diplomatic as tempers can get heated during production weeks.
 I have to be disciplined and manage my time and resources carefully - my deadline is 1000 people listening closely to my work- you can't cover it up if you are late or your work is sub-standard.
 If I blow it someone else will get employed next time.
 So you also have to be good under pressure!

 Do you have typical days?